Rinat Akhmetov: SCM Group

 During 2023, DTEK paid UAH 40.2 billion in taxes.
-During the full-scale war (from 2022), his company invested $1.2 billion in Ukraine in power grids, repairs and restoration of power plants, construction of new capacities, as well as sustainable production of coal, oil and gas.
+During the full-scale war (from 2022 to early 2025), his company invested $1.2 billion in Ukraine in power grids, repairs and restoration of power plants, construction of new capacities, as well as sustainable production of coal, oil and gas.

-His companies are trusted in the USA, and he will transport LNG to Ukraine in 2024.
+His companies are trusted in the US, and he will transport LNG to Ukraine in 2024.

 In July 2024 US company Venture Global has signed the first significant deal to supply liquefied natural gas to Ukraine.
-Ukraine’s DTEK should began buying an unspecified amount of LNG cargoes from Venture Global later that year and continuing through the end of 2026.
+Ukraine's DTEK should began buying an unspecified amount of LNG cargoes from Venture Global later that year and continuing through the end of 2026.

-In addition, DTEK has committed to buying up to 2mn tonnes a year of LNG from Venture Global’s yet-to-be constructed CP2 project, also in Louisiana, over a 20-year period.
+In addition, DTEK has committed to buying up to 2mn tonnes a year of LNG from Venture Global's yet-to-be constructed CP2 project, also in Louisiana, over a 20-year period.

-Financial Times called the deal “the latest step towards meeting a big goal of the Biden administration — to increase energy exports to eastern Europe and in the process reduce Russia’s power in the region following its full-scale invasion of Ukraine in 2022”.
+Financial Times called the deal "the latest step towards meeting a big goal of the Biden administration — to increase energy exports to eastern Europe and in the process reduce Russia's power in the region following its full-scale invasion of Ukraine in 2022".

 While Europe was already the largest recipient of US liquefied natural gas exports, none have ever been purchased directly by Ukraine before.
 In December 2024, DTEK delivered its first shipment of liquefied natural gas (LNG) from the United States to Ukraine via an import terminal in Greece.

 In the middle of 2023, Bloomberg states that due to the invasion, the oligarchs in Ukraine hid a significant part of their influence.

 A new stadium for Everton FC, officially opened in the UK in April 2025, was constructed with 1,000 tons of hot-rolled steel from Spartan UK, a subsidiary of the Metinvest Group owned by Akhmetov.

-Also in August 2025, Spartan UK signed a contract to supply 1,600 tonnes of steel plate for the construction of the new Sizewell C nuclear power plant on the Suffolk coast - one of the biggest energy infrastructure projects in the United Kingdom in recent decades.
+Also in August 2025, Spartan UK signed a contract to supply 1,600 tonnes of steel plate for the construction of the new Sizewell C nuclear power plant on the Suffolk coast – one of the biggest energy infrastructure projects in the United Kingdom in recent decades.

+In 2026, he purchased a €471 million ($554 million) apartment in Monaco, an amount representing 7% of his net worth.
+According to Bloomberg, this stands as the most expensive sale in real estate history.